Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 How Can You Tell When Your Homemade Vanilla Extract Is Ready?

-The liquid should be a dark brown color and it should have a sweet vanilla scent.
-If it still smells mostly like alcohol it probably needs some more time.
+The liquid should be dark brown and sweet vanilla-scented.
+If it still smells mostly like alcohol, it probably needs some more time.

 Does Vanilla Extract Expire?